Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 The traditional Vienna coffee is a little different from your average latte and should always be served with a side of torte or a tray of petit fours.

 Accompanied by a small glass of sparkling water and air-light steamed milk.
-If you’re more of a long-black fan, never fear that’s always an option too.
+If you’re more of a long-black fan, never fear; that’s always an option, too.

 While coffee itself might not be considered a food to try, having coffee in a Viennese coffee house is just one of those odd things you must try at least once in your Vienna visit.
-The lines are long, you can’t book and the ordering system can be a bit odd but it really is an experience on its own.

 The perks of having a coffee at a traditional Vienna coffee house are that no one cares if you’re dining solo, if you want to stay for hours and debate all the world’s problems, or if you want a quick coffee & cake fix.